jawah/urllib3.future/README.md

 ## Security Disclosures

-To report a security vulnerability, please use the GitHub advisory disclosure form.
+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure with maintainers.

 ## Sponsorship